gardens for wildlife

 But for many people accessing conservation activities can be a challenge.
 Not everyone can afford a property to look after, aging demographics face barriers such as physical ability, and time poor generations are limited in how much they can dedicate to getting involved in local efforts, so the care of our environment seems to be squeezed into the responsibility of a limited few.

-Growing local native plants around your home can be incredibly beneficial in supporting our local environment.
+Growing local native plants around your home and property can be incredibly beneficial in supporting our local environment.
 Choosing local native plants over exotic species can help reduce the risk of exotic plants becoming weeds that escape into the bush and degrade habitat.
-Native gardens can support many local animals with food, water and shelter, and the increased ability to move through the landscape keeping them safe from feral predators, domestic animals and the impact of traffic.
+Native gardens can support many local animals with food, water and shelter, and increase their ability to move through the landscape keeping them safe from feral predators, domestic animals and the impact of road traffic.
 Native ground covers and grasses help provide sanctuary for reptiles, insects and frogs, and create a wonderful place for curious nature-lovers to interact with the natural world.

 how you can make a difference